dotnet/cli/Documentation/general/cli-ux-guidelines.md

     “/t:\<target\>” and “/target:\<target\>” options and throw an error that is pre-defined in the CLI.

-It is important to note that commands that want to invoke user-specified targets should not be submitted to the CLI, since the CLI comes with “dotnet msbuild” command that does precisely that.
+It is important to note that commands that invoke user-specified targets should not be submitted to the CLI, since the CLI comes with “dotnet msbuild” command that does precisely that.

 ## Arguments
-Arguments can be named however the commands needs them.
+Arguments can have any name that authors of the commands being added need.
 We do have predefined argument names for the SLN file and project file.
 They are defined in the CLI source code and should be used if the command has the need to use those two arguments.